amehi0index/qr-code-generator/README.md

 # QR Code Generator with AWS Lambda and S3

 This project is a serverless application that generates QR codes for given URLs and uploads them to an Amazon S3 bucket.
-It utilizes AWS Lambda Function URLs to provide direct HTTP access to the Lambda function.
+It utilizes an AWS Lambda Function URL to provide direct HTTP access to the Lambda function.

 ## Features

 - **URL to QR Code Conversion:** Converts a provided URL into a QR code.
 - **AWS S3 Integration:** Automatically uploads the generated QR code images to a specified S3 bucket.
 - **Serverless Architecture:** Runs as an AWS Lambda function for easy deployment and scalability.
-- **Direct HTTP Access:** Utilizes AWS Lambda Function URL for straightforward HTTP invocation.
+- **Direct HTTP Access:** Utilizes AWS Lambda Function URL for HTTP requests.

 ## Prerequisites